xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

       > Notes:
       >
-      > If you uncheck the test case while editing the tag, the edited tag will be removed completely from the test case.
+      > * If you wish to remove the edited tag from a test case, leave the box of the test case unchecked.
+In the above example, when changing the tag name from `Dashboard` to `Calculator`, if you uncheck the **Test case 01** test case, there will be no tags named `Dashboard` or `Calculator` in this test case.
+      >
-      > In the above example, when changing the tag name from `Dashboard` to `Calculator`, if you uncheck the **Test case 01** test case, there will be no tags named `Dashboard` or `Calculator` in this test case.
+      > * If you wish to add the edited tag to a test case, check the box of the test case you wish to add the tag.
+In the above example, when changing the tag name from `Dashboard` to `Calculator`, if you check the box of the **UI Test** test case, a new tag named `Calculator` will be added to this test case.

 ### Categorize test cases from test case view